edloidas/dawn-of-aegis/README.md

 ## HOWTO: Build ##

 Repository already contains build files for the quick start.
 You can also run all project tasks by yourself.
-This project uses Grunt, and to do this, you must first install the Grunt CLI.
+This project uses Grunt, and to do this, you must first install the Grunt CLI on top of the Node.js.
 Read the [article](http://gruntjs.com/getting-started), how to do this.
 Then install all dependencies, listed in the package file `npm install`.
 Running `grunt` command under the project root folder will  perform the default tasks.
 To find more detailed information, see [Grunt file](Gruntfile.js) and [package file](package.js).

 ## HOWTO: Run ##